Ultra23Ahan/modulink/JOURNAL.md

 # June 10: Upgraded shaft

-I discovered that the shaft had a weak point(I maaaayyy have dropped an IDEA Skadis on it but we don't talk about that) so I reduced the flat area of the shaft, reduced the amount that the D went, and chamfered the part where it becomes a D.
+I discovered that the shaft had a weak point(I maaaayyy have dropped an IKEA Skadis on it but we don't talk about that) so I reduced the flat area of the shaft, reduced the amount that the D went, and filleted the part where it becomes a D in order to make it stronger.

 Photos:
 ![](/images/journal/10062026/IMG_0572.jpeg)